Control city: United States

 Since the cities on post-interchange distance signs are listed in ascending order of distance, the control city of routes in the United States is typically the most distant locality on the signs of a particular road.

 Oceania

 Australia

-Freeways in Australia, while not using the term 'Control City', operate on much the same system as in the United States and Europe.
+While the term 'control city' is not often used, highways, motorways and freeways in Australia operate on much the same system as in the United States and Europe.
 Directional markers are not used, instead the next large towns or cities which are likely to be the destination, or known waypoints for motorists, are used.